Kaslanarian/Kaslanarian/README.md

 ## :smile: Hi!
 Nai elen siluva lyenna.

-In Quenya, "Nai elen siluva lyenna" means "may the stars shine on you".
+In Quenya, "Nai elen siluva lyenna" means "May the stars shine on you".

 ### Who am I?

-Welt Xing, an 1st year graduate in AI school, Nanjing University.
-In Germany, "welt" means "the world".
+Welt Xing, an 1st year graduate in School of Artificial Intelligence, Nanjing University.
+In Germany, "welt" means the "world".
 My interests include:

 - Machine learning model and their implementation.
 - Deep learning method and framework.
-- Machine learning theory (Interested but know little).
+- Machine learning theory.
 - Graph learning.

 In [my blog](https://welts.xyz), I record what I've learn: